mrooney/mrooney.github.com/source/_posts/2012-11-30-tax-deductions-for-the-self-employed.markdown

-Also, let's not forget the "time value of money": if you are able to use deductions to end up with $5,000 extra dollars in your pocket each year (this is a conversative estimate) from age 25 until 65, and invest that at 7% in something like a Roth IRA, you'll end up with a cool tax-free million dollars ($1,000,000) by age 65.
+Also, let's not forget the "time value of money": if you are able to use deductions to end up with $5,000 extra dollars in your pocket each year (roughly what I'm expecting) from age 25 until 65, and invest that at 7% in something like a Roth IRA, you'll end up with a cool tax-free million dollars (that's $1,000,000) by age 65.

 So if that has your attention, I'll go over some of the top deductions I plan on taking for the 2012 tax year.